BCBAUMBC/Hub/README.md

-# Bioinformatics Toolkit Cheat Sheet
+# Bioinformatics Hub Cheat Sheet

-Welcome to the Bioinformatics Toolkit Cheat Sheet!
+Welcome to the Bioinformatics Hub Cheat Sheet!
 This guide provides a quick overview of essential data types, formats, and tools used in bioinformatics.
 It's designed to help beginners and experts alike navigate the complex world of bioinformatics with ease.

 ## Data Types & Formats